 If $\rho_1<0<\rho_2$ are such that $\{\Re \lambda\in[\rho_1,\rho_2]\}$ does not intersect $\specb(s)$ then we deduce that $\IndicialRes^{\mathbf{X}_b}(s)$ is bounded on all spaces $\mathcal{H}_{b,\rho}^{k_b}$ for $\rho\in [\rho_1,\rho_2]$, given that the weight $k_b$ is large enough.

-We want to construct a meromorphic continuation of $\IndicialRes^{\mathbf X_b}(s)$ to all $\C$ and therefore we have to take care of the indical roots that cross the contour at $\Re(\lambda)=0$.
+We want to construct a meromorphic continuation of $\IndicialRes^{\mathbf X_b}(s)$ to all $\C$ and therefore we have to take care of the indicial roots that cross the contour at $\Re(\lambda)=0$.
 We define the set of \emph{positive (resp. negative) visible roots at $s$} as $\specb^{+}(s,-\infty,0) $ and $\specb^{-}(s,0,\infty)$, respectively (see Figure~\ref{fig:indicial_roots} for the case of the geodesic flow for cusps).